 After all, the show has recently come under fire due to the fact that its writing team is almost entirely white, with exactly zero black writers.
 For a show that’s so ostensibly diverse, what does this mean?
 It means that, although they tried to reference many recent, culturally relevant topics and events (such as Black Lives Matter), they inevitably did so through a white lens – and it shows.
 Whenever white people include include people of color in their creative works, or echo events such as the tragic killing of Eric Garner, it almost always comes off as self-congratulatory, and this is no exception.
 The more complex story lines and relationships are generally attributed to the white characters, as well as most of the show’s time, and the black characters exist mostly for comic relief.

-I write this as a white person, so take it with a grain of salt; for a black person’s account of this season, read this eye-opening blog entry by Ashleigh Shackelford on Wear Your Voice — Ashleigh articulates these ideas in ways I never could; mentioned in the article, among other things, is the fact that there are zero intraracial relationships on the show apart from white ones.
+I write this as a white person, so take it with a grain of salt; for a black person’s account of this season, read this eye-opening blog entry by Ashleigh Shackelford on Wear Your Voice (link no longer live, unfortunately) — Ashleigh articulates these ideas in ways I never could; mentioned in the article, among other things, is the fact that there are zero intraracial relationships on the show apart from white ones.

 This season spends an inordinate amount of time trying to make the audience feel sympathy for the (white) aggressors.
 It explores the backstory of the loathsome Sam Healy, and tries to help us understand the root of his misogyny, as though that makes it excusable; he takes a special interest in Lolly because she reminds him of his apparently Schizophrenic mother, and devotes himself to helping her, as though this redeems him somehow.
 We are made to understand what a nice guy the guard that murdered Poussey is, as well as Pennsatucky’s rapist.
 We see Piper cry and play the victim after she faces the consequences of her racist actions (which have a very real effect on Maria); in fact, the show spends far more time on the remorse of the aggressors than it does on the victims’ aftermath.
 Perhaps they are trying to show how people of color often face harsher consequences than white people for the same crimes, however, they also demonize Maria in more subtle ways while trying to garner sympathy for Piper.